Why Trust OMD?

 Baker College — MS in Industrial/Organizational Psychology)

-Baker College’s Master of Science in Industrial/Organizational Psychology is a fully online program aimed at working professionals in human resources, training, or organizational development.
-The 36-credit curriculum is delivered in accelerated 8-week terms, allowing most students to graduate in ~2 years.
+Baker College’s fully online 36-credit MS is designed for working professionals in human resources, training, or organizational development.
+Courses are delivered in accelerated 8-week terms, and most students graduate in approximately two years.

-Courses cover leadership psychology, group dynamics, and workplace behavior, with an optional internship for practical experience.
-While this program does not lead to clinical licensure, it equips graduates with skills to enhance employee selection, training, and organizational culture.
+The curriculum covers leadership psychology, group dynamics, and workplace behavior.
+An optional internship is available for additional practical experience.
+This program does not lead to clinical licensure.

 Duration: 2 years, 36 credits